Research

 3. Carret, Vincent and Keith Jakee.
 “The Quest for Stability” (presented at Markets and Society)

 4. Carret, Vincent and Colin O’Reilly.
-“The Inverse Knowledge Problem” (to be presented at SEA)
+“The Inverse Knowledge Problem” (presented at SEA)

 Peer-reviewed articles